In this post:

-Virgin Atlantic plans London to Tampa route
+Virgin Atlantic adds London to Tampa route

 My take on Virgin Atlantic adding Tampa flights

-As mentioned above, I grew up in Tampa, and traveled a lot out of the airport.
+I grew up in Tampa, and traveled a lot out of the airport.
 So I always get excited when I see growth at the airport.

 For as long as I can remember, British Airways has flown to Tampa, and back in the day it was the airport’s only long haul flight.
 While that’s great, the issue is that the flight operates to London Gatwick (LGW), so it’s not ideal for those looking to connect beyond the UK (British Airways doesn’t operate many short haul routes out of the airport).